zb-ss/ec2-ssh/README.md

 *   The tool stores SSH key configurations in `~/.ec2_ssh_config.json`.
 *   When connecting, if an SSH key is configured for an instance (or a default key is set), the tool will attempt to use it.
 *   If an SSH agent is running and a key is specified, the tool will try to add the key to the agent for the current session.
+*   **Automatic Key Discovery**: If no key is configured for an instance, the tool will automatically search for matching SSH keys in your `~/.ssh` directory based on the AWS key name.
+It looks for various patterns including exact matches, `.pem` extensions, and fuzzy matching.
+*   **Tab Autocomplete**: When prompted for SSH key paths, you can press `Tab` to autocomplete from available keys in your `~/.ssh` directory (requires the `readline` module, which is available on most Unix-like systems).
+*   **Smart Key Suggestions**: The tool displays available SSH keys from your `~/.ssh` directory to help you choose the correct one.
-*   If no key is configured for an instance, you will be prompted to enter the path to an SSH key file.
+*   If no automatic match is found, you will be prompted to enter the path to an SSH key file.
 You can then choose to save this key for the specific instance or as the default key.

 ### Searching Instances